 The term “notary wedding” refers to any marriage ceremony that has a notary public as an officiant.
 In addition to administering oaths and validating documents, notaries in some states are officially qualified to officiate weddings.

-The Six States That Recognize a Notary Wedding
+States That Recognize a Notary Wedding

 Can I Have a Notary Wedding If I Don’t Live in One of Those States?